Chocolate Fudge Cherry Cake

 - In a bowl, combine the cake mix, eggs and extract.
 Add pie filling; mix well.
-Spread into a greased 15-in. x 10-in. x 1-in. baking pan.
-Bake at 350° for 18-22 minutes or until a toothpick inserted near the center comes out clean.
+Spread into a greased 15x10x1-in. baking pan.
+Bake at 350° for 18-22 minutes or until a toothpick inserted in the center comes out clean.

 Don't let the simple ingredients fool you, this is a wonderful rich dessert!
 I often bake this in a bundt pan and make only half a batch of the super sweet glaze.
 This recipe can also be found in Cake Mix Doctor- I follow her directions of using electric mixer to combine ingredients.
 Try differnt flavored vanillas for wonderful variations.
 Rum extract is always a hit with the cherry!

 By the way, the frosting for this cake is so yummy, I'll keep it in mind for other recipes, too!